GLOSSARY OF TERMS

 Theocracy: An authoritarian form of government in which the heads of a religious belief system constitute the sovereign.

-Traditional Method of Lawmaking: The lawmaking process of government in which (1) an idea for government action is transcribed into a written petition, or bill; (2) the provisions of the bill are discussed, debated and possibly amended by a legislative assembly; and (3) the assembly enacts (or rejects) the final version of the bill as an enforceable law of government.
-The traditional method is an example of a feed forward control system.
+Traditional Method of Lawmaking: The lawmaking process of government in which (1) an idea for government action is transcribed into a written petition, or bill; (2) the provisions of the bill are discussed, debated, and possibly amended by a legislative assembly; and (3) the assembly enacts or rejects the final version of the bill as an enforceable law of government.

 Wisdom: Knowledge combined with prudent and just judgment in the use of that knowledge.